ThePedroo/FastLink/docs/getAllQueues.md

 # Get all Queues

-  Get all queues with musics.
+  Get all server queues with musics.

   ```js
   getAllQueues()